Women's, Gender, and Sexuality Studies

-The B.A. in Women’s and Gender Studies requires 120 credit hours.
+The B.A. in Interdisciplinary Studies with a Women’s and Gender Studies concentration requires 120 credit hours.
 A total of 30 of those 120 hours will be in courses in the major concentration, 12 of which will be advised electives.
 Students are required to take WGS 200, WGS 210, WGS 492, WGS 300, and WGS 310, an internship.

 Students must also successfully complete all university GER requirements, as well as College of Humanities and Social Sciences requirements.
 Students will also be required to either complete an internship (WGS 310), or prepare a capstone senior thesis as part of his or her degree.

 Students who are admitted into the Women’s, Gender, and Sexuality Studies Program are expected to maintain a minimum overall GPA of 2.0.
 Students must receive a “C-” or better in any major course to receive credit for that course.
 Students must maintain a minimum overall GPA of 2.0 in their major concentration.

 Applicants for transfer into the Women’s and Gender Studies program from within the university must have a minimum GPA of 2.5 on their completed college level work.
 No more than 72 hours of approved college credit and up to 12 hours for the 30-hour major concentration will be accepted from transfers from outside the university.

 Women's, Gender, and Sexuality Studies Internship

 The Women's and Gender Studies internship is open only to Women’s and Gender Studies undergraduates.
 The internship consists of practical work and functions as a counterpart to the academic and more theoretical focus of other major or minor courses.
 Therefore, the internship should be scheduled towards the end of the course of study.